Dogs and fireworks

 Make sure your dog is microchipped and your information is up to date so your dog can be returned to you if they are spooked by fireworks and run off.

-By law your dog should be wearing an ID tag with the owner’s name and address displayed when they are in a public place.
+You should also make sure your dog is wearing a collar and tag, even indoors, in case of an escape.
 If your phone number is easily readable you will have a better chance of being reunited quickly.

 Help with calming your dog